-- (i) the "Recommendation for Faculty Promotion" cover sheet (see Appendix B); - (ii) the collegiate Dean's letter making a recommendation to the Provost; - (iii) the recommendation and vote (and report, if any) of the CCG; - (iv) the DEO's letter making a recommendation to the Dean; - (v) the recommendation, vote and report of the DCG; - (vi) any letters or written response submitted by the candidate at specified stages of the process to correct errors in the internal peer evaluations of the candidate's teaching, service, and professional productivity, or to respond to a letter or report of the DEO, DCG, Dean, or CCG; - (vii) the candidate's Curriculum Vitae (CV) in the college's standard format which documents the candidate's educational and professional history; - (viii) a section on the candidate's teaching, including: - (a) the candidate's personal statement on teaching, - (b) documentation of peer evaluation of the candidate's teaching, and - (c) all other materials related to the candidate's teaching, including those specified in I.B.(3)(c);
+- (i) the "Recommendation for Faculty Promotion" cover sheet (see Appendix B); - (ii) the collegiate Dean's letter making a recommendation to the Provost; - (iii) the recommendation and vote (and report, if any) of the CCG; - (iv) the DEO's letter making a recommendation to the Dean; - (v) the recommendation, vote and report of the DCG; - (vi) any letters or written response submitted by the candidate at specified stages of the process to correct errors in the internal peer evaluations of the candidate's teaching, professional productivity, and service, or to respond to a letter or report of the DEO, DCG, Dean, or CCG; - (vii) the candidate's Curriculum Vitae (CV) in the college's standard format which documents the candidate's educational and professional history; - (viii) a section on the candidate's teaching, including - (a) the candidate's personal statement on teaching, - (b) documentation of peer evaluation of the candidate's teaching, and - (c) all other materials related to the candidate's teaching, including those specified in I. B.(3)(c); - (ix) a section on the candidate's professional productivity, including - (a) the candidate's personal statement on professional productivity, - (b) documentation of internal and external peer evaluation of the candidate's professional productivity, and - (c) all other materials related to the candidate's professional productivity, including those specified in I.B.(3)(d); - (x) a section on the candidate's clinical and other service, including - (a) the candidate's personal statement on service, - (b) documentation of internal and external peer evaluation of the candidate's service, and - (c) all other materials related to the candidate's service, including those specified in I.B.(3)(e); and

-- (ix) if service is required by the college for promotion of the candidate, a section on the candidate's service, including: - (a) the candidate's personal statement on service, - (b) documentation of peer evaluation of the candidate's service, and - (c) all other materials related to the candidate's service, including those specified in I.B.(3)(e); - (x) if professional productivity is required by the college for promotion of the candidate, a section on the candidate's professional productivity, including: - (a) the candidate's personal statement on professional productivity, - (b) documentation of peer evaluation of the candidate's professional productivity, - (c) all other materials related to the candidate's professional productivity, including those specified in I.B.(3)(f); and - (xi) supplementary material to be added to the Promotion Record as expressly provided in these or Collegiate procedures, entered in the appropriate section of the Record.
+(xi) supplementary material to be added to the Promotion Record as expressly provided in these or Collegiate Procedures, entered in the appropriate section of the Record.
 Materials added to the original dossier or materials in the original dossier that are amended, should be labeled as such, including the date when added or amended and with amendments clearly marked.